-- Illinois History Resource Page – Illinois History Resource Page provides links to all aspects of Illinois history, government, geography, and culture for both adults and children.
+- Illinois State Historical Society – Illinois State Historical Society provides links to all aspects of Illinois history, government, geography, and culture for both adults and children.

 - Library of Congress American Memory – American Memory provides free and open access through the Internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.
 It is a digital record of American history and creativity.

 - National Archives and Records Administration – The United States National Archives and Records Administration (NARA) is an independent agency of the United States federal government charged with preserving and documenting government and historical records.
 It also works to increase public access to those documents.